aminexfrad/Calmify/README.md

 ### Known Limitations

-- **Mobile Volume Control**: Due to security restrictions in mobile browsers (Safari, Chrome on iOS, etc.), programmatic volume control may not work.
-Users will need to use their device's physical volume buttons to adjust the audio level.
-This is a limitation imposed by mobile browsers to prevent unwanted audio experiences and cannot be circumvented via JavaScript.
+- **Mobile Volume Control**: Mobile browsers (Safari, Chrome on iOS, etc.) may not support programmatic volume control due to security restrictions.
+Users will need to adjust volume using their device’s physical buttons.

 ### Installation